aoi-yuito/wakalaka-rs/README.md

 [![gh_stars](https://img.shields.io/github/stars/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/stargazers)
 [![gh_contribs](https://img.shields.io/github/contributors/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/graphs/contributors)

-All Rust users are invited to contribute to this project.
 You can suggest improvements, report issues, or submit changes directly.

 If you find this project useful, or meaningful, feel free to give it a ⭐.
 This helps me understand how popular the project is and encourages me to continue improving it.